 This is an easy question, after all, we are Next Step Survival. 🙂

 If you’re just starting out, begin with one USB charging kit.
-I’d rather see you with a ten-dollar pocket power block and a single charging cable for your phone than waiting for a bigger and more expensive option while having nothing at all.
+I’d rather see you with a ten-dollar pocket power block and a single charging cable for your phone than wait for a bigger and more expensive option while having nothing at all.
 Or even worse, going into debt by using a credit card.
 Please don’t do that.

 If you carry an everyday carry bag, that would be a great place to start for your first portable device charging kit.
 This gives you almost continuous access and offers everyday convenience.
-Like they say, use what you store, store what you use.
+As they say, use what you store, store what you use.
 In this case, buy what you use, use what you buy.

 Just remember to charge it after you use it – every single time.
 (See “Building Your At-Home Charging Station” below).